vrgb-dev/vrgb/README.md

     HID_ID=0018:00000B05:000019B6

 Other ASUS laptops using the same controller may work but require testing.
 Community reports are more than welcome.
+If vrgb works (or doesn't) work on your system, please open an issue and post your *vrgb --debug status* output.
+This will help the project immensely.

 ------------------------------------------------------------------------